 In spite of these enormous challenges, Ethiopia has made major development strides, since the 1984-1985 famine when it was the focus of world attention.
 Government programs such as the Productive Safety Net Program are addressing food insecurity and other Ethiopian priority development challenges.
 Poverty rates have fallen, and the country is on track to achieving six of the eight millenium development goals.
 In addition, the country has experienced unprecedented economic growth for more than a decade.

 This progress has been the result of a series of good harvests and country-led investments to increase agricultural productivity, expand the coverage of basic services, such as health and education services, and increase infrastructure required for economic growth.
 These gains remain fragile, though, as the country continues to be highly vulnerable to inflationary pressures and shocks, especially climate-related events such as drought.

 Ethiopia's continued investment in national programs that aim to meet household food needs and build resilience and productive capacity is necessary in order to protect the fragile gains of the past decade and increase food security for Ethiopia’s people.
 Increased focus on measures that will support diversified economic growth, including those aimed at improving the environment for business growth and local and foreign investment, will also be key Ethiopia’s ability to sustain current rates of progress, both in terms of human development and economic growth.

 In 2014, Ethiopia reconfirmed as a country of focus for the Government of Canada’s international development efforts.

 Canada is the third-largest bilateral country donor in Ethiopia.
-The bilateral development program of Foreign Affairs, Trade and Development Canada focuses on food security, sustainable economic growth and advancing democracy and human rights, while continuing to support on-going maternal, newborn and child health programming.
+The bilateral development program of Global Affairs Canada focuses on food security, sustainable economic growth and advancing democracy and human rights, while continuing to support the health and rights of women and children.